pranav-abhyankar/plant-leaf-disease-detection/README.md

 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and submit a pull request. 🙏

 ## License 📝
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details. 📄
+This project is licensed under the MIT License. 📄